pydicom/pydicom/dev/_sources/getting_started.rst.txt

 Installing
 ==========

-As a pure python package, pydicom is easy to install and has no requirements other than python itself (the NumPy library is recommended, but is only required if manipulating pixel data).
+As a pure Python package, pydicom is easy to install and has no requirements other than Python itself (the NumPy library is recommended, but is only required if manipulating pixel data).